loneicewolf/C-snippets/README.md

 # C-snippets
-some useful snippets in C
+some powerful snippets in C